Circle Hot Springs

 ARCTIC CIRCLE HOT SPRINGS

-Arctic Circle Hot Springs is a rustic resort located 137 northeast of Fairbanks, along the scenic Steese Highway and Circle Hot Springs Road.
+Arctic Circle Hot Springs is a rustic resort located 137 northeast of Fairbanks, along the scenic Steese Highway.

 It is a long drive on a gravel road, but you will pass through pristine scenery along the Chatanika River and over 3624 ft. high Eagle Summit.
 Take a right at the mining village of Central and go east for 8 miles more.